Division 7A Loan Deed

 Exceptions to Division 7A

 Division 7A has significant adverse tax consequences for private companies and their shareholders.
+This is potentially almost a 100% tax penalty.

 Do Div 7A Loan agreements expire after 6 years?